 I wasn’t very impressed.

-Edit: I demoted it from 2 stars to 1 star as I think these types of messages can not only be weak and empty, but actively harmful to readers.
+Edit: I demoted it from 2 stars to 1 star as I think that some of the messages and advices can potentially be harmful to readers.